ianchapin/epistemic-trust-calibration/concepts/confidence.md

 - calibrated likelihoods
 - confidence scores

-Confidence is a qualitative judgment about reliance.
+Confidence is a qualitative judgment about appropriate reliance.

-Attempting to force confidence into precise numbers can create a false sense of rigor and obscure underlying uncertainty.
+Forcing confidence into precise numbers can create a false sense of rigor and obscure underlying uncertainty.

 ---

 ## Confidence and Trust

-Trust and confidence are closely related but distinct.
+Trust and confidence are related but distinct.

-- **Trust** concerns whether reliance is appropriate at all.
+- **Trust** concerns whether reliance on a representation is appropriate at all for a purpose and scope.
-- **Confidence** concerns how much reliance is appropriate.
+- **Confidence** concerns whether the chosen reliance level (and cap) is warranted given the decision context and safeguards.

-A representation may be trusted but only with low confidence.
-It may be distrusted for one use and trusted for another.

-Separating trust from confidence allows for more granular and honest use.
+You can trust a representation for a narrow use while holding low confidence in higher reliance levels.

 ---

 ## Confidence and Stakes

-Confidence should decrease as stakes increase, unless compensating safeguards exist.
+Confidence should generally decrease as stakes increase, unless compensating safeguards exist.

-High confidence is easier to justify when:
+Higher confidence is easier to justify when:
 - consequences are low
 - decisions are reversible
 - errors are easily detected
+- independent checks are available

-Low confidence is appropriate when:
+Lower confidence is appropriate when:
 - consequences are severe
 - decisions are irreversible
-- errors are costly or hidden
+- errors are costly or hard to detect
+- verification is weak or unavailable

 Ignoring the relationship between confidence and stakes is a common source of failure.